đ Table of contents

 - Category with the provided id does not exist

-Implement a REST API endpoint for getting the quizzes of a category in newest to oldest order.
+Implement a REST API endpoint for getting the quizzes of a category.
 Only published quizzes of the category should be returned by the endpoint.
 Return an appropriate HTTP status code and error message in the following error case:

 - Category with the provided id does not exist